pooriajr/pooriajr/src/_posts/2023-07-29-from-art-school-dropout-to-12k-month-world-traveler.md

 ## A job is good too

-I gave up on freelancing and got hired at an 8 man startup. $15/hour making infographics for their blog.
+Accepting defeat, I got a job.
+It was a little 8 person startup.
+They paid me $15/hour to make infographics for their blog.

-It wasn't what I'd wanted, but it was what I needed.
+It wasn't what I'd wanted, but it turned out to be what I needed.

-It was full-time and consistent.
-My expenses were low, so I suddenly found myself, for the first time, making more than I was spending.

-It also gave me a sense of purpose and worth.
+It gave me a sense of purpose and worth.
 I had my own desk with my own computer.
 Because it was such a small team, I felt like my work actually mattered.
+And the pay was more than enough to support myself.
 I felt confident for the first time since I'd dropped out.

 Maybe everything would be ok after all.

 ## The bribe that changed everything

-A few months in, my boss came to ask me something.
-He was trying to hire a web designer, but couldn't find anyone good.
-He asked me if I'd be interested.
+A few months in, my boss came knocking.
+He had been trying to hire a web designer, but couldn't find anyone.
+He asked me if I'd be interested in moving into that role.
 I'd have to start studying it in my free time.

 No thanks.
 Not interested.

-I was an artist, not a coder.
+I was an artist, not a _coder_.
 I had peeked over my roommate's shoulder while he did computer science homework.
-One look at that awful wall of text was all I needed to confidently declare: No way, this is not for me.
+One look at that horrible wall of text was enough for me.
+No way, I could never do that.

 A few weeks later, boss came back.

 "We really need help with this.
-Can you pause the design work for the next 2 weeks and just watch tutorials?
+Can you pause the design work for the next 2 weeks and just go through this beginner video course?
 We'll pay you like normal."

 I was being bribed to sit in my chair for 2 weeks and watch videos all day.
 Even I wasn't stubborn enough to turn that down.

-Day 1, HTML basics, I was surprised that I actually could understand it Day 2, CSS basics, I got to be creative, it was like design Day 3, started learning JavaScript, and...
+- Day 1, HTML basics, I was surprised that I actually could understand it
+- Day 2, CSS basics, oh, this is kinda like graphic design...
+- Day 3, started learning JavaScript, wow, this is...

 Wait a second...